buttercup/buttercup-core/README.md

 npm install buttercup --save
 ```

-_NB: `@buttercup/app-env` was previously required (on version 3.x), but is not required for version 4.
+_NB: `@buttercup/app-env` was previously required (on version 3.x), but is not required for core version 4.
 Please uninstall this dependency, along with `@buttercup/facades`, `@buttercup/credentials`, `@buttercup/datasources` and `@buttercup/signing` if you have them installed.
 These dependencies are included within Buttercup core version 4._

 In a Node environment, for example: